-France honors hero officer who swapped places with hostage
+France honors officer who swapped places with hostage

 More than 230 people have died in a series of Islamist-inspired terror attacks in France over the past three years.

-In January 2015, a total of 17 people were killed in attacks on the satirical magazine Charlie Hebdo, a kosher grocery store, and the Paris suburb of Montrouge.
+In January 2015, a total of 17 people were killed in attacks on the satirical magazine Charlie Hebdo, a kosher grocery store and the Paris suburb of Montrouge.
 In November 2015, at least 130 were killed in attacks at several locations across the French capital.

 In 2016, 86 people died in Nice when a truck rammed into crowds during Bastille Day celebrations.
 There have also been a string of "lone wolf" ISIS-inspired attacks, including the killings of a priest and rabbi.